-Unlike most attractions Space Mountian was actually first opened in Magic Kingdon Orlando and only after it’s successful opening there did the ride get its California debut.
+Unlike most attractions, Space Mountian was actually first opened in Magic Kingdon Orlando and only after its successful opening there did the ride get its California debut.
 Walt imagined a Space Mountian ride from the very inception of Disneyland but budget cuts forced it to be shelved only reemerging after the success in Orlando.

 From time to Time Disney rolls out a Star Wars overlay to Space Mountain and renames it HyperSpace Mountain.
 Honestly, we were very negative about this.
 It reeked of selling out and dishonoring a legend of a ride.
 We were deeply critical before taking a ride on it.

 By the end, we were completely sold.
-The Star Wars tie in fits the ride perfectly.
+The Star Wars tie-in fits the ride perfectly.
 It is honestly hard to believe the ride was not intentionally constructed with the Star Wars overlay in mind.
-We thought the Star Wars content would be shoehorned in and seem corny and forced bt it really doesn’t as you fly around the track doing battle with Tie Fighters and make jumps to lightspeed, it is all perfectly timed and combined with the original route of the track.
+We thought the Star Wars content would be shoehorned in and seem corny and forced but it really doesn’t as you fly around the track doing battle with Tie Fighters and make jumps to lightspeed, it is all perfectly timed and combined with the original route of the track.
 It’s quite brilliant!

 Honestly, it pains us to say it but we prefer the HyperSpace Layout!
 It adds a whole extra dimension to an already great ride.
 That’s not to dismiss the original it’s still brilliant so whichever is being used when you ride you can be sure of a great experience.

 Queues can be really big for Space Mountain.
 It’s the headline ride of the park and is mild enough most people can enjoy it, it’s not an adrenaline junky only ride.
 The 40 In Height limit means quite young kids can still get on board what appears to be a more grown-up ride.
-The outside area of the queue is little to get excited by and only used as an overflow.
+The outside area of the queue is little to get excited by and is only used as an overflow.
 The first indoor area is bland as you work your way up to the second level.
-Then you enter the dark area of the ride and the theming ramps up as you enter a space station themed area, consisting mainly of long futuristic corridors with faux space effect windows.
+Then you enter the dark area of the ride and the theming ramps up as you enter a space station-themed area, consisting mainly of long futuristic corridors with faux space effect windows.

 The Final part of the queue finally gets the theming the ride deserves.
-As you enter the ride loading area you start out on the second floor overlooking dock below.
+As you enter the ride loading area you start out on the second floor overlooking the dock below.
 A large spacecraft/satellite thing hangs above the loading bays and the whole place takes on a kind of busy shuttle port sort of feel.
 You also get to see the really cool disabled loading area where the track moves out of place to allow disabled riders to board before shifting back into position.

-The Ride vehicles are themes to be space raft and you sit 2 across with 3 rows in each car.
+The Ride vehicles are themes to be spacecraft and you sit 2 across with 3 rows in each car.
 The cars are paired up so 12 riders per car.
 These load and unload pretty quickly so the throughput is pretty good.
 However, the ride is perpetually busy and queues are always at least 30-40mins unless it’s really early in the day.
 This is definitely one to get Fastpass for and we recommend this being your FIRST fast/maxpass reservation, as it will become unavailable really quickly.

 There is a single rider line at space mountain but it is not an option we always recommend.
 The ride has a fairly long uphill section that is pretty fun to experience with friends.
 However, probably not enough to endure a 60+ Minute queue.
 But really Space Mountain is one of the best rides in the park and well worth getting a Fastpass or MaxPass for!